Dune (franchise): Other games

 The board game Dune was released by Avalon Hill in 1979, followed by a Parker Brothers game Dune in 1984.
 A 1997 collectible card game called Dune was followed by the role-playing game Dune: Chronicles of the Imperium in 2000.
 The 1979 Avalon Hill game was republished by Gale Force Nine in 2019.
 The board game Dune: Imperium was published by Dire Wolf in 2021.
 In May 2021, a tabletop RPG, Dune: Adventures in the Imperium, was released by Modiphius Entertainment.
+It won a Gold ENNIE Award for "Best Writing" and was also nominated for "Product of the Year.".

 Merchandising

 A line of Dune action figures from toy company LJN was released to lackluster sales in 1984.
 Styled after David Lynch's film, the collection featured figures of Paul Atreides, Baron Harkonnen, Feyd, Rabban, Stilgar, and a Sardaukar warrior, plus a poseable sandworm, several vehicles and weapons, and a set of View-Master stereoscope reels.
 Figures of Gurney and Lady Jessica previewed in LJN's catalog were never produced.
 In 2006, SOTA Toys produced a Baron Harkonnen action figure for their "Now Playing Presents" line.
 In October 2019, Funko announced a "Dune Classic" line of POP! vinyl figures, the first of which are Paul in a stillsuit and Feyd in a blue jumpsuit, styled after Lynch's film.
 An alternate version of Feyd in his blue loincloth was released for the 2019 New York Comic Con.

 Soundtrack albums have been released for the 1984 film, the 2000 TV miniseries, and the 2003 Children of Dune miniseries, as well as the 1992 video game, the 2001 computer game Emperor: Battle for Dune, and select tracks from the entire series of Dune video games.